lclarkmichalek/Dabble/README.md

 directory.
 The excutable name will be the name of the module with the name of the current build type appended, unless the module name is `main`, in which case the executable name will be the name of the project (the `core.name` entry in .dabble.conf).
-However, if a modules executable name must be configured, you can add an entry in the `targets` section of the `.dabble.conf` file.
-The following example configures dabble so the `foo` root module will generate an executable named `foo_bar` when build with the `release` build type:

-    # .dabble.conf, targets section
-    [targets]
-    foo=foo_bar

-Glob syntax is also supported.
-The following will link all the modules in the `foo.bar` package into a single binary named `foobar`:

-    # .dabble.conf
-    [targets]
-    foo.bar.*=foobar
+#### Manual specification

+One main downside of autodetections is that it usually fails when building libraries.
+To get around this, one can manually specify targets.
+For each target add a section named `target.<targetname>` in `.dabble.conf`.
+In that section you can specify the properties of the target.
+Look at this example for the `.dabble.conf` I use to build
+Derelict3:

+    [target.libDerelictSDL2]
+    glob=derelict.sdl2.*

+The `glob` value is a glob that matches the module names of the modules that will be linked to create the target.
+Later on more options will be availible, such as globs of modules to ignore, and external libraries to staticly link to etc. etc.

-If you want to specify targets for a specific build type, rename the targets section to `<build_type>_targets`.
-This will override the global targets section.
+If you want to specify the targets for a specific build type, add the targets you wish build as a csv to the `targets` value in the `build.<buildtype>` section. i.e.

-If targets are specified, then Dabble root detection will not be used to find targets.
+    [build.release]
+    targets=target1, target2

+If the buildtype section doesn't have a targets entry, all targets will be built.